2012 United States House of Representatives elections in Wisconsin

 The 2012 United States House of Representatives elections in Wisconsin were held on Tuesday, November 6, 2012, to elect the eight U.S. representatives from Wisconsin, one from each of the state's eight congressional districts.
-Representatives are elected for two-year terms; those elected will serve in the 112th Congress from January 2013 until January 2015.
+Representatives are elected for two-year terms; those elected served in the 113th Congress from January 2013 until January 2015.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 Primary elections were held on August 14, 2012.

+Wisconsin was one of five states in which the party that won the state's popular vote did not win a majority of seats in 2012, the other states being Arizona, Michigan, North Carolina, and Pennsylvania.

 Overview

 District 1

 Republican Paul Ryan, who has represented Wisconsin's 1st congressional district since 1999, ran for reelection after deciding not to run for the U.S. Senate or seek the Republican presidential nomination in 2012.